LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 When you use a File Upload interaction, on the consumer side in the messaging window, the consumer can upload the file by dragging and dropping it onto the window.
 (For an overview of file sharing in LiveEngage, see [here](https://knowledge.liveperson.com/messaging-channels-rich-messaging-agent-file-sharing-overview.html).)

 {: .important}
-Some setup of your LiveEngage environment is required before using this feature.
+Some setup of your Conversational Cloud environment is required before using this feature.
 Please contact your LivePerson account representative to enable this feature.

 **To add a File Upload interaction**